 Ethics of Capitalism

-Write a summary of the main ideas presented in the articles (in your own words), questions that the articles brought to mind, and how the articles challenged or affirmed your perspective on the ethics of capitalism, particularly from a biblical standpoint
+Write a summary of the main ideas presented in the articles (in your own words), questions that the pieces brought to mind, and how the articles challenged or affirmed your perspective on the ethics of capitalism, particularly from a biblical standpoint.

 Similarly, Teixeira (2016) further offers insight into the impact of economic ideology on political freedom.
 According to Friedman, while capitalism enables democracy and political freedom, socialism offers the government the power that allows it to curtail political freedom (Teixeira, 2016).
 Such government control results in economic repression, which creates the bureaucracy that allows the state to suppress political freedom.

-Nevertheless, since all people are created equal, every individual deserves to enjoy their fundamental human rights and freedom.
-Since capitalism allows individuals to freely pursue their economic interests, it empowers them to enjoy political freedom.
+Nevertheless, since everyone is created equal, everyone deserves to enjoy their fundamental human rights and freedom.
+Since capitalism allows individuals to pursue their economic interests freely, it empowers them to enjoy political space.
 This ethical advantage of capitalism prevents citizens from being oppressed by a government that has absolute control of economic activities because citizens depend on it for their economic welfare.
 In this light, if people are taught to be ethical and considerate in a capitalist society, it is possible to enjoy the benefits of this politico-economic system.

 References